bitfocus/companion-module-roland-m5000/HELP.md

 * The polling interval to get feedback data can be set in the configuration.
 * For serial mixers you will need to set the serial bridge and the mixer serial settings to match -  115kbps tested.
 * If a fader level is requested to go above maximum or below minimum levels an Out of Range Error is shown in the log
-* There is also a bug in the Roland mixer software that send an Out of Range Error when a MAIN fader command is sent.
-IT works but sends an error!
+* There is also a bug in the Roland mixer software that sends an Out of Range Error when a MAIN fader command is sent.
+The command works but sends an error!
 * There is a configuration field to enable/disable Out of Range Errors

 **Available actions:**